ammrat13/ammrat13.github.io/_posts/2022-06-13-writeup_defcon_quals_2022_sameold.md

 behave the way you'd expect with regular numbers.
 To represent bitstrings, CRCs work over @@\FF_2[x]@@: the ring of polynomials with coefficients in @@\FF_2@@, with polynomial addition and multiplication defined in the usual way.
-For example, the string `1010` is represented as @@x^3 + x@@, where @@x@@ is just a formal symbol not representing any underlying value.
+For example, the string `1010` is represented as the polynomial @@x^3 + x@@, where
+@@x@@ is just a formal symbol not representing any underlying value.
 Again, this choice was made to make CRCs easy to reason about mathematically.
 Polynomials are some of the nicest objects out there, but they have just enough depth to admit sophisticated algorithms.

-To calculate the checksum, CRCs reduce the bitstream modulo some polynomial.
-For the case of CRC-32, it's
+To calculate the checksum, CRCs reduce the bitstream's polynomial with respect to some modulus.
+For CRC-32, the modulus is
 %%\begin{align\*}
     \pi =&\,
         1 + x + x^2 + x^4  + x^5 \nl